hashgraph/hedera-sourcify/README.md

 ### Run

-6. Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository`.
+* Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository`.
 This will start repository service.
-7. Run `npm run server:start`.
+* Run `npm run server:start`.
 This will start the server.
-7. In a different terminal, run `cd ui; npm run start`.
+* In a different terminal, run `cd ui; npm run start`.
 This will start and bring up the UI.

 ### Sanity check the configuration

 This assumes the default ports (per .env.dev.hedera) are used:

-1. `Open http://localhost:10000`.
+* `Open http://localhost:10000`.
 This should open the Repository select-contract-form.
 The options available for the Chain should be the 3 Hedera networks (mainnet, testnet, previewnet).
-2. `Open http://localhost:5555/chains`.
+* `Open http://localhost:5555/chains`.
 This should return a JSON value containing the 3 Hedera networks
-3. `Open http://localhost:5555/files/contracts/296`.
+* `Open http://localhost:5555/files/contracts/296`.
 This should return a JSON value containing the addresses of all contracts verified on testnet (or report error "_Contracts have not been found!_" if nothing has been verified yet)
-4. `Open http://localhost:3000`.
+* `Open http://localhost:3000`.
 This should bring up the Verifier page.

 ## Use Docker images

-Pre-built docker images can be pulled from the GitHub container repository.
+You can either use pre-built Docker images from the GitHub container repository or build the images locally.

+### Pulling pre-built images

-You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+* You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:ui-latest`
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:server-latest`
+* Run `docker pull ghcr.io/hashgraph/hedera-sourcify:repository-latest`
-Then follow Run step below.
+* Then follow _Run_ step below.

 ### Build steps